Life Insurance Choices for Seniors17 minute read

 One of the biggest advantages of life insurance is that the death benefit isn’t considered taxable income.
 You can use life insurance to leave them money even if you’ve reached retirement age with only modest assets.

 Finally, while people consider buying life insurance primarily for the death benefit that beneficiaries receive when they pass away, you might also take advantage of the other benefits that some kinds of life insurance offer.
-Examples include cash value or the ability to sell policies in a senior or viatical life settlement.
-This article will cover these topics in more depth below.

 Depending upon your current life expectancy, you may find that you have to pay premiums for a long time before you pass away.